afa5e/Million-Dollar-Hot-Seat/README.md

-  Which of the following may cause "Spaghetti code"?|GOTO Which of the following is not used as a symbol in flowcharts?|Pentagon Which of the following is not a logic operator?|~= Which of the following is not a valid example of a boolean operation?|x~~y The term "pixel" is an abbreviation of?|Picture element The theory that processing power would double every 18 months is called?|Moore's law The rate that the fetch-execute cycle occurs is governed by which system or entity?|System clock
+  Which of the following may cause "Spaghetti code"?|GOTO Which of the following is not used as a symbol in flowcharts?|Pentagon Which of the following is not a logic operator?|~= Which of the following is not a valid example of a boolean operation?|x(tilde)(tilde)y The term "pixel" is an abbreviation of?|Picture element The theory that processing power would double every 18 months is called?|Moore's law The rate that the fetch-execute cycle occurs is governed by which system or entity?|System clock